explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - Since "human" is a really central part in this system, it would be nice to get evaluated by actual human/users too.

-We agree, but unfortunately this is not within scope for this paper, not least because it would require a more mature tool, as discussed above.
+We agree, but unfortunately this is not within scope for this paper, not least because it would require a more mature tool implementation, as discussed above.

 > - The evaluation, from an LLM/NLP standpoint, is perhaps not enough.
 It would be nice to show if the system could do well on some document NLP tasks (like scientific literature?) to begin with.